Blazkowiz47/personal-logs/20 PhD/2 Areas/Literature Review/NAS-FAS (PAMI 2020).md

 3.  **Static-Dynamic Representation:** Exploiting both static (spatial) and dynamic (temporal) cues efficiently.
 4.  **Domain/Type-aware Meta-NAS:** A meta-learning approach to guide the search process for better generalization.
 5.  **CASIA-SURF 3DMask Dataset:** A large-scale 3D mask dataset released to support a new "cross-dataset cross-type" testing protocol.

-- **Search Space:** Includes various CDC operations (different kernel sizes, sparsity) and pooling.
-- **Meta-NAS:** Uses meta-learning to find an architecture that adapts well to new domains/types.

-- **Neural Architecture Search:** Automating the design of the backbone.
-- **Meta-Learning:** Improving the search process itself.

 - CASIA-SURF 3DMask (New)
 - ...
 (9 datasets total)